 Dear Ex-Husband,

-I filed for divorce 8 months later, after praying and begging God to help you do something, anything, to work on our marriage and keep us together.
-But the pain wasn't over when I filed for divorce.
-You harrassed me at night via text, you bullied me, proclaiming that you are getting the house no matter what, and as you had threatened me to do 10 years earlier when I had wanted to file for divorce, you used your parents' money to fight me for custody of our two amazing children.
+I filed for divorce several months after that, after praying and begging God to help you do something, anything, to make it possible for us to stay living in the same house.
+Not because I wanted to stay in the marriage.
+I did not.
+But I thought at the time that children having to live in two houses was the worst possible outcome.
+Ultimately, though, I realized that our children watching their mother be mistreated was worse than them living in two different hourses.
+When I filed for divorce, you harrassed me at night via text, you bullied me, proclaiming that you are getting the house no matter what, and as you had threatened me to do 10 years earlier when I had wanted to file for divorce, you used your parents' money to fight me for custody of our two amazing children.

-As I come out of the fog and into my new life after 2 years, there are some things that I want to say to you.
+As I come out of the fog and into my new life, there are some things that I want to say to you.

 Remember early in the divorce proceedings when you wrote that I had "chronic health issues" and "chronic fatigue"?
 I did have those things while I was married to you.
 Gastritis, gluten intolerance, GERD, chronic migraines and fatigue, depression and anxiety.
 Do you know how many diagnoses I have now?
 None.
 I haven't had a single episode of feeling like my stomach was on fire, not a single migraine, I take no medications for GERD, and I don't need sleeping pills to sleep.